 So for a coffee scrub here’s what you do…

 Combine ¼ cup of good quality coffee grounds with three tablespoons of raw sugar and two tablespoons of melted organic coconut oil.
 Mix well to form a paste then store in a glass jar.
 Take a small amount then rub and massage firmly into the affected area for 2-3 minutes.
-Rinse off with warm water.
+Rinse off with warm water after 20 minutes.
 Repeat this 3-5 times a week and continue until your cellulite is gone.

 For a coffee wrap here’s what you do…